Economics for Business

 In a nutshell

-A programme that gets to the heart of many of the most significant challenges faced by governments and organisations across the globe, BSc Business and Economics equips you with highly employable skills and prepares you for a career in a variety of industries.
+A degree that gets to the heart of the most significant economic challenges faced by governments and international organisations across the globe, BSc Business and Economics equips you with highly employable skills and prepares you for a career in a variety of industries.
+You will study this undergraduate course at our Salford campus close to Manchester city centre.

 Studying these complementary subjects together provides an excellent introduction to business and economics and gives you the knowledge required to succeed in high-level and rewarding employment.